SuprDewd/www.akc.is/cv.md

 [CS316--Functional Programming](http://www.strath.ac.uk/cis/localteaching/localug/cs316/) (2011--2015);
 [CS411--Theory of Computation](http://www.strath.ac.uk/cis/localteaching/localug/cs411/) (2013--2015).

-## Teaching experience at Reykjavik University
+### Reykjavik University

-**Master students**: Coadvisor for two master students: Marteinn
+*Master students*: Coadvisor for two master students: Marteinn
 T. Hardarson and Bergsteinn Einarsson

-**New courses**: Developed and taught a master level course in Generating Functions as well as an undergraduate course in Mathematics by Computer.
+*New courses*: Developed and taught a master level course in Generating Functions as well as an undergraduate course in Mathematics by Computer.

-**Existing courses**: Responsible for several undergraduate courses:
+*Existing courses*: Responsible for several undergraduate courses:
 Number theory and abstract algebra; Financial Mathematics; Calculus for teachers; Calculus for computer scientists; Elementary Number Theory;
 Linear Algebra; Graph Theory (shared responibility); Coding Theory

-**Extracurricular**: Trained the Icelandic math olympiad team in 2007 and 2009.
+*Extracurricular*: Trained the Icelandic math olympiad team in 2007 and 2009.
 Referee for The Baltic Way mathematical contest in 2010.

-## Teaching experience at University of Kalmar
+### University of Kalmar

 Developed and taught a new course in Discrete Mathematics.
 Lecturer in, and responsible for, six courses: Calculus I, Calculus II, Discrete Mathematics, Linear Algebra, Graph Theory, and Mathematics for Economists.
 Teaching assistant in Algebra and Calculus

-## Teaching experience at Chalmers University of Technology
+### Chalmers University of Technology

 Lecturer in, and responsible for, two courses: Elementary Number Theory, and Discrete Mathematics.
 Teaching assistant in a variety of courses,